Woodrow Wilson School of Public and International Affairs

 The Woodrow Wilson School senior comprehensive examination is an oral defense of the senior thesis that also tests the student's ability to integrate the senior thesis with coursework.

 Any concentrator may study abroad in one of the WWS overseas programs in the first or second semester of the junior year.
-In recent years, WWS has had programs at the University of Oxford, Bocconi University, in Milan, the University of Cape Town in South Africa, and several other locations around the world.
+In recent years, WWS has had programs at Cambridge University, the National University of Singapore, Bocconi University, in Milan, the University of Cape Town in South Africa, and several other locations around the world.
 At each site, students enroll in coursework at the host university and take a WWS task force in place of a task force in Princeton.

 Cross-Cultural or Field Experience Requirement